 Number of pupils on roll

 Number of pupils eligible for Pupil Premium Plus

 Amount of Pupil Premium Plus received per pupil

 How did we spend last year’s Pupil Premium?

 Last year we received £14,450 of Pupil Premium.
 This was made up of 8 pupils receiving £1,320 Pupil Premium and 1 pupil receiving £2,345 Pupil Premium plus.

 The majority of this funding was used to finance a HLTA with experience across the primary age range to provide targeted and in class support.

 Funding was also used to ensure that children receiving Pupil Premium funding were able to access activities within and outside the school day thus promoting wellbeing and engagement for these children.

-Funding was used to provide social and emotional support for children through ‘friendship’ groups, individual and group support and pastoral support for families.
+Social and emotional support was provided for children through ‘friendship’ groups, individual and group support and pastoral support for families.

 Strategies to promote regular school attendance were funded.